-No matter what is happening in your life, there is always someone you can speak to at the Academy.
-Your designated leads are Miss Honey or Miss Phelps,
+No matter what is happening in your life, there is always someone you can speak to at the academy.
+In an emergency you can call 999.

 You can also talk to any of the organisations listed below to get help for problems you might have at home or at school.

 Think You Know is a website you can go to that will help answer your questions and to let you know how to be safe when you are using the internet.
 You probably use the internet for games or to talk to friends or even to search for information - Think You Know can help you stay safe.